-Have you ever stopped while writing and wondered whether it should be “flew” or “flu”?
+Have you ever paused while writing and wondered whether it should be “flew” or “flu”?
 You’re not alone.

-The key difference is simple.
-Flew is the past tense of fly, related to travel through the air.
-Flu is short for influenza, a common illness.
+The difference is simple: “flew” is the past tense of fly, meaning movement through the air. “flu” is short for influenza, a common viral illness.

-In this quick guide, you’ll learn the exact difference between flew or flu, see clear examples, and discover an easy trick to always choose the correct word.
+In this quick guide, you’ll clearly understand the difference between flew vs flu, see easy examples, and learn a simple trick to always choose the right word with confidence.

 Flew or Flu – Quick Answer